 Candidates whose fees are being paid by their employer or educational institution should contact their sponsor representative for specific instructions.
 Learn how an employer or educational institution can enroll in direct billing.
 Please note, in some cases, a sponsor must approve a candidate’s sponsorship before an application will be reviewed by PTCB for authorization.

-Once an application is approved, candidates will receive an authorization to schedule via email from PTCB.
+Once an application is approved, candidates will receive an authorization to schedule their exam via email from PTCB.
 The authorization period for candidates is 90 days.
 The authorization period for sponsored candidates may differ, as determined by the sponsor.
 If the authorization period expires before a candidate takes the exam, the candidate will forfeit all fees and must reapply to take the exam (See Withdrawing an Application).

 Candidates must notify PTCB as soon as possible if their legal name changes, or if their name appears incorrectly in their PTCB Account.
 If the name PTCB has on file for a candidate does not match the name on the candidate’s identification, the candidate will be denied admission to the test center and will forfeit their fees.

 Candidates who have had a legal name change must submit a copy of the original documentation (e.g., marriage license, divorce decree).
 Candidates who need to correct other inaccuracies (e.g. misspellings) must submit a copy of a valid government-issued photo-ID.
 Candidates and PTCB certificants can submit name change requests online using PTCB’s Name Change Request Form.
 Documentation must be received by PTCB at least ten (10) business days before a scheduled exam appointment.
 Candidates unable to submit the required documentation within this time frame must withdraw their application (See Withdrawing an Application).

 Candidates can update their mailing address, email address, and phone number within their PTCB Account.